 Essential Oil Trivia?

 Did you know that Cassia is mentioned three times directly in the Bible?
 Yes and mentioned over 65 times indirectly.
-Was an important anti-infectious oil of ancient times.
+Was an important oil of ancient times.

 Want to Purchase Therapeutic Cassia Oil?

 Cassia Oil is only available in the Twelve Oils of Ancient Scripture Kit, but that collection can be purchased at The Oil Shop

 Tips and Testimonials from an Essential Oil User

 Put Cassia on your tongue – tastes like Red Hot Candy!
 I prefer the flavor over Cinnamon!